SiminaB/SiminaB.github.io/_posts/2018-12-10-Year-in-review.md

 * My [commentary comparing biocuration to systematic reviews](http://ascopubs.org/doi/full/10.1200/PO.17.00175) was accepted in JCO PO.
 I felt good about this since this was again something that I had been thinking about for a while now so I decided at some point last year to just put my thoughts on paper.
 I had some general ideas so came up with a short draft, then recruited some other super knowledgeable folks to flesh out the details.
 This is the first time this kind of work has come together for me.
 (January 19)
-* By the end of February, I had alreadyhad 4 papers accepted (the "deep review," the commentary paper, 2 other collaborative papers.)
+* By the end of February, I already had 4 papers accepted (the "deep review," the commentary paper, 2 other collaborative papers.)
 * I gave a talk a Brown University, invited by my friend, former NCI postdoc colleague, and coauthor Orestis Panagiotou.
 (April 10)
 * Another paper that was accepted by JCO PO that I was a co-author on, considering an [eye-tracking study](http://ascopubs.org/doi/10.1200/PO.17.00296) for usability of molecular diagnostic reports.
 I was involved in the original study design and grant submission for it and it was led by a former ICBI postdoc, Vishakha Sharma.
 It was also a really important project for the center and I was very happy to see it completed.
 (May 4)